 Jacksonville, FL 32232-5300

 - Third level – Administrative Law Judge (ALJ) – If you do not agree with the QIC’s decision made on your second level of appeal, you can request a hearing by an Administrative Law Judge.
 This request needs to be submitted within 60 days from the date of your reconsideration decision.
-For requests filed after January 1, 2022, the bill you are appealing must be more than $180.00.
+For requests filed on or before December 31, 2022, the bill you are appealing must be more than $180.00.
+That amount will remain the same for requests filed on and after January 1, 2023.
 Details explaining where to send your request should appear on the reconsideration decision letter.

 - Fourth level – Medicare Appeals Council – If you disagree with the ALJ’s decision made on your third level of appeal, you have 60 days after you get your decision to ask for a review by the Medicare Appeals Council.
 Follow the directions you got from the ALJ to ask for a review by the Medicare Appeals Council.

 - Fifth level – Review by a Federal District Court – If you wish to appeal the decision of the Medicare Appeals Council on your fourth level of appeal, you have the right to request a review by a Federal district court.
-For requests filed after January 1, 2022, the bill you are appealing must be more than $1,760.00.
+For requests filed on or before December 31, 2022, the bill you are appealing must be more than $1,760.00.
+That amount will increase to $1,850 for requests filed on and after January 1, 2023.
 Follow the directions in the Medicare Appeals Council decision to request a review by a Federal district court.

 If you have questions about your Railroad Medicare claim, you can call our toll-free Customer Service Line at 800–833–4455, Monday through Friday, from 8:30 a.m. to 7 p.m.
 ET.
 For the hearing impaired, call TTY/TDD at 877–566–3572.
 This line is for the hearing impaired with the appropriate dial-up service and is available during the same hours Customer Service Representatives are available.